 Here’s what I did.

-Slice each potato in half lengthwise.
+Cut off the tops of the potatoes.
 Hollow out the potato leaving a thin layer of potato next to the skin to provide body.
+Place hollowed out potato skins in a baking dish.

 Place the scooped out potatoes into a mixing bowl.

 Add butter.
-You can melt it first since that’s easier, or just let it melt over the hot potatoes like I did and work the butter into the potatoes.
+You can melt it first since that’s easier.
+Or just let it melt over the hot potatoes like I did.
+Work the butter into the potatoes.
 You don’t want too much butter or the potatoes taste oily.

-Add milk just like you would for any mashed potatoes recipe, depending on the amounts you have.
+Add 2% milk just like you would for any mashed potatoes recipe, depending on the amounts you have.
 Don’t add too much milk or the potatoes will be soupy.
+Since I didn’t have milk on hand, I substituted half-and-half.

-Place in a 350 oven and allow butter to melt–five or ten minutes at most.
+Place in a 350 oven and allow butter to melt, about five or ten minutes at most.

 Wonderful!
 Skinny Stuffed Baked Potatoes are so much lower in calories than most Stuffed Baked Potato recipes.
 Yet they have such a scrumptious taste.
 They’re quick and easy to make, too.